Niknymusing/meu_state_tracker/README.md

 ## Overview

-The MEU Framework Workspace State Tracker (WS State Tracker) is the **central orchestration component** of the MEU framework - a revolutionary approach to AI-assisted programming that enforces transparent, modular, and verifiable software development processes.
+The MEU Framework Workspace State Tracker (WS State Tracker) is the **central orchestration component** of the MEU framework.

-### What is the MEU Framework?
+### MEU Framework Overview

 The Model-Execute-Update (MEU) framework establishes a foundation for **robust, transparent, and comprehensibly steerable AI-driven software engineering**.
 It structures software projects as networks of interconnected **MEU triplets**, each containing three domains: